Big moon peyotism

 John Wilson, a Caddo- Delaware, also known as Moonhead, is credited with the birth of this religion around the year 1890.
 He was asked to build a Peyote altar to conduct Big Moon rituals for Tall Chief, the Quapaw chief.
 While Wilson was visiting Osage territory, an Osage man who had attended a Peyote meeting beforehand, had asked Wilson to share his new revelations about big moon peyotism and its rules with a group of Osage people.
 Wilson agreed and met with them.
 This religion was adopted by Witchita, Delaware, Quapaw, Shawnee, Oklahoma Seneca-Cayuga, but no tribe converted the Osage.
-The Osage are the only current practitioners in the religion to this day.
+The Osage and Quapaw are the only current practitioners in the religion to this day.
 The Chief of the Osage people, Black Dog, was left without a tribe because his was won over by the big moon peyotism worshippers.

 In the two weeks that John Wilson experimented with peyote for religious and spiritual reasons, he was repeatedly submerged in spirit into the sky, being shown essential figures in the sky that symbolized the events of Christ, along with positions of the Spiritual forces such as the moon, sun and fire and their relative positions.
 He was also shown the empty grave of Christ while in this estate.
 He states that peyote told him to forever take its "road" by continually consuming peyote, to reach a higher enlightenment.